It’s been a long time coming.

 Private Aggregation API is like Attribution Reporting API but in an aggregated way—a reporting based on the data from the Topics API and Shared Storage (see below).

-So, according to the Privacy Sandbox Initiative, it lets the website remember information about what a visitor does on different sites, but in a way that keeps the visitor’s browsing private.
+So, under the Privacy Sandbox initiative, it lets the website remember information about what a visitor does on different sites, but in a way that keeps the visitor’s browsing activities private.

 The data is said to be processed in a secure place that keeps the visitor’s information hidden from the advertisers.